lavafroth/lavafroth.github.io/content/post/CUDA-on-nixos-without-sacrificing-ones-sanity.md

     }
 ```

-Note that this is _NOT_ the same as containers.
+> *Note:* This is _NOT_ the same as containers.
 The most obvious way to tell is because
 you can access your NVIDIA GPU as is, without any passthrough shenanigans.

 Enter this flake development environment using `nix develop`.

+# Setting up PyTorch

 Now that we have the scaffolding, we can use `micromamba` to install CUDA for our ML tooling.

 ```sh